snoww/loa-logs/README.md

 #### Q: Meter isn't detecting anything...

 A: There can be multiple reasons.
-1. Did you install Npcap?
-2. Are you using a traditional VPN (e.g. NordVPN)?
-You need to disable auto-interface, and select the network interface for your VPN (should be named similar to your vpn name).
-If that doesn't work, enable raw socket mode.
-You must restart the meter as admin.
-3. Are you using ExitLag?
-ExitLag should work on auto-interface, since its not really a VPN.
-However, if its not working on auto interface, you need to enable raw socket mode.
+Did you install Npcap?
+If that still doesn't work, enable raw socket mode by doing the following: *Settings > General > Un-check Auto Network Selection > Raw Socket*.
 You must restart the meter as admin.

-#### Q: ExitLag not working even with the settings above
+#### Q: How to use ExitLag with LOA Logs?

 A: ExitLag recently updated their settings which changed how they redirect packets.
 Change your ExitLag settings to *Packet redirection method > Legacy - NDIS*.
+If that still doesn't work.
+Turn on raw socket by following the steps above.

 #### Q: Should I run it in a VM?

-A: I do not run it in a VM with full 10 gems equipped on my character.
-There is always a risk of getting banned, even in a VM.
-You can run it in a VM if you want, the meter should work the same.
+A: Probably unnecessary.
+Meter is currently in a gray area by AGS, and they have not been banning any users for using it.

 #### Q: Missing `packet.dll`